 - To deal with any queries or problems that staff, students, parents or agents may have about the teaching of EFL in a calm and efficient manner.

-- To ensure that student folders are up-to-date, work is marked, mistakes have been corrected and students’ self reviews have been completed
+- To ensure that student exercise books are up-to-date, work is marked, mistakes have been corrected and students’ self reviews have been completed

 - To ensure that classroom displays are clear, vibrant, illustrative and representative of the students’ weeks work.